Markovian Persuasion with Stochastic Revelations: The model

-In both games, $\G_{\lm}^x(p)$ and $\G_{\lm}(p)$, we make the standard assumption of \emph{commitment} by the sender.
-That is, we assume that the sender commits to a signaling strategy at the start of the game, and makes it known to the receiver.
-The commitment assumption enables the receiver to update her beliefs about the distribution of states $(x_n)$ based on the signals she obtains during the game.
-Formally, by Kolmogorov's Extension Theorem, each signaling strategy $\s \in \S$ together with $(X_n)_{n \geq 1}$ and $(Z_n)_{n \geq 1}$ induces a unique probability measure $\Pr_{p,x,\s}$ on the space $\Y = (K \times S \times \{0,1\})^{\N}$.
-This measure is determined by the following law:
+The \emph{commitment assumption} requires the sender to make his signaling policy $\sigma \in \Sigma$ known to the receiver prior to the first stage of $MP(x)$.
+By doing so, the sender allows the receiver to assign probabilities to various events along the game.
+Formally, by Kolmogorov's Extension Theorem, each signaling policy $\s \in \S$ together with $(X_n)_{n \geq 1}$ and $(Z_n)_{n \geq 1}$ induces a unique probability measure $P^p_{x,\s}$ on the space $\Y = (K \times S \times \{0,1\})^{\N}$.
+This measure is determined by the following laws: